burger

 We organize our work into weekly sprints for several reasons:

-Overall, weekly sprints create a rhythm that helps AiSDR build and maintain velocity, iterate rapidly, and consistently deliver value to customers.
+Overall, weekly sprints create a rhythm that helps AiSDR build and maintain velocity, iterate rapidly, and consistently deliver value to our B2B prospects.

 Sprint recaps